simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/setgenerate.md

 ##### SetGenerate
 {% include helpers/subhead-links.md %}

-{% assign summary_setGenerate="was removed in Bitcoin Core 0.13.0." %}
+{% assign summary_setGenerate="was removed in Bitcoin Cash Node 0.13.0." %}

 {% autocrossref %}

 *Requires wallet support.*

-The `setgenerate` RPC {{summary_setGenerate}} If you have an older version of Bitcoin Core, use `help setgenerate` RPC to get help.
+The `setgenerate` RPC {{summary_setGenerate}} If you have an older version of Bitcoin Cash Node, use `help setgenerate` RPC to get help.
 For testing, the generate call can still be used to mine a block, and the `generatetoaddress` RPC call has been added to mine to a specific address.
 This works with wallet disabled.